ktaranov/raid-autoclicker/README.md

 Exit the script with `control + c`
 20 is the interval between executions in seconds.
 Choose whatever fits your use case.

----

 ## If things don't work

----

 The scripts are tested with a 13inch mac book.
 If you have different sized monitors this might not work.
 In that case adust where the script clicks.

-You can check your screens coordinates by pressing `command + shift + 4`
+You can check your screen coordinates by pressing `command + shift + 4`

 then replace the x,y coordinates in `source/click.m` or `source/clickWithGems.m` accordingly.